14 Earth Day Facts You Should Know

 Brush up on these Earth Day facts for April 22

-Earth Day falls on April 22 each year (it falls on a Friday in 2022) and is a day to raise awareness about the environmental issues our planet faces.
-Some people attend environmental conservation and awareness events on Earth Day, while others organize cleanups, plant trees, or lead recycling efforts.
+Earth Day falls on April 22 each year (it falls on a Saturday this year) and is a day to raise awareness about the environmental issues our planet faces.
+Some people attend environmental conservation and awareness events on Earth Day, while others organize cleanups, plant trees or lead recycling efforts.
 Even sharing Earth Day quotes on social media raises awareness for its mission.
 Want to learn more about Earth Day?
 Read up on these Earth Day facts, like who’s credited with starting it and how many countries observe it.
 Then, take this Earth Day quiz to test how well you know our planet.

 Santi Visalli/Getty Images